jraymakers/jr/README.md

 These functions are exported by `jr`.

-- `runJobs`
+- `run`

-    Given a set of job definitions and a list of job names, run all needed jobs.
+    Given a set of job definitions (or a path to a job definitions file) and a list of job names, run all needed jobs.

     If the given jobs shared needs, those needs will only be run once.